softworkz/emby-wiki/Web-Socket.md

 Data = the user object that has been updated

 #### NotificationAdded
-A user has marked notifications read.
-Presentations should refresh their notification list.

-#### NotificationUpdated
-A user has marked notifications read.
+A user has new notifications.
 Presentations should refresh their notification list.

 #### NotificationsMarkedRead
 A user has marked notifications read.
 Presentations should refresh their notification list.